jackzellweger/n-body-solver/README.md

 `m = earthMassesArray;`

 This is where we used the function we declared in the function declaration section.
-Here, we solve the Pythagorean Theorem to find our starting X and Y values on the Cartesian plane.
-In the equation a^2+b^2=c^2, we set the distance the user has chosen equal to c (the hypotenuse), and solve for a & b using a random seed.
+Here, we solve the Pythagorean Theorem to find our starting `X` and `Y` values on the Cartesian plane.
+In the equation $a^2+b^2=c^2$, we set the distance the user has chosen equal to `c` (the hypotenuse), and solve for `a` and `b` using a random seed.

 ```mathematica
 coordsTable = Table[PythagoreanTriple[earthDistance], 3];